 Survey course providing non-science majors a broad background in physical science.
 No previous science background required.
 Topics include atomic science, geology, atmospheric science and astronomy.
 Field trips highlight the topics discussed.
-GS 104, GS 105 and GS 106 fulfill the physical science portion of the AAOT lab science requirements.
 There is no restriction on the order in which the courses are taken.